Transaction Retry Architecture With Retry Coordinator

 Why Virtual Clusters?

-In very large deployments the single-master-per-domain model, while operationally straightforward, presents two concerns as the system grows:
+In very large deployments the single-master-per-domain model presents two concerns as the system grows:

 -

-Scale — a single Master must manage all Slave connections for the domain.
-Although the Master uses a fully non-blocking Netty stack via RSocket and is capable of handling thousands of concurrent Slave connections, some extreme-scale deployments may want to distribute this coordination load.
+Scale — a single Master must manage all Retry-Coordinator-Slave connections for the domain.
+Although the Master’s non-blocking Netty stack via RSocket can handle thousands of concurrent Retry-Coordinator-Slave connections, some extreme-scale deployments may want to distribute this coordination load further.

 -

 Fault isolation — if the domain’s single Master goes down, the entire domain’s retry subsystem pauses until it recovers.
-While the Master is designed to restart quickly under Kubernetes, some systems require that a partial infrastructure failure never affects more than a defined fraction of retry capacity.
+Some systems require that a partial infrastructure failure never affects more than a defined fraction of retry capacity.

-Virtual clusters address both concerns by allowing you to divide a single physical deployment into multiple independent master-slave groups, each operating as a completely separate retry coordination unit, all within the same region.
+Virtual clusters address both concerns by dividing a single physical deployment into multiple independent master-slave groups, each operating as a completely separate retry coordination unit within the same region.

-A virtual cluster is a named group of Retry-Coordinator-Master, Agent Slave, and Orchestrator instances that operate in isolation from other groups.
+A virtual cluster is a named group of Retry-Coordinator-Master, Retry-Coordinator-Slave, and Orchestrator instances that operate in full isolation from other groups.

 The group identity is declared via the stacksaga.instance.cluster property.

-All three components that share the same cluster name form one logical retry cluster:
+All three components sharing the same cluster name form one logical retry cluster:

 -

-The Master only accepts registrations from Slaves with a matching cluster name.
+The Master only accepts registrations from Retry-Coordinator-Slaves with a matching cluster name.

 -

-The Slave connects only to the Master of its cluster, declared via
+The Retry-Coordinator-Slave connects only to the Master of its cluster (

-The Orchestrator connects only to the Master of its cluster for the initial Slave lookup, and subsequently to the Slave assigned by that Master.
+The Orchestrator connects only to the Master of its cluster for the initial Retry-Coordinator-Slave lookup, and subsequently to the Retry-Coordinator-Slave assigned by that Master.

 -